-As I learned more about the chemicals in most skincare products and the dangers of using a steroid-based medication for prolonged periods of time, I worked on weaning myself off of the steroid cream.
-After a lot of trial and error, I found one natural salve that worked very well for keeping my eczema at bay, the suki Butter Cream Healing Salve.
+As I learned more about the chemicals in most skincare products, I worked very hard to swap all of our conventional products for natural alternatives.
+After a lot of trial and error, I found one natural salve that worked very well for keeping my skin looking healthy and nourished, the suki Butter Cream Healing Salve.

 While it does work quite well, I found that it can get quite expensive with how much I go through it.
 So one of my goals this year was to teach myself to make my own salves.
 Not only is it more affordable, but I like the peace of mind of knowing exactly what I'm putting on my skin (having melanoma will do that to you).